macarthur-lab/clinvar/README.md

 #### Solution

-To create a flat representation of ClinVar suited for our purposes, we took several steps, which are encapsulated in [src/master.bash](src/master.bash):
+To create a flat representation of ClinVar suited for our purposes, we took several steps, encapsulated in the pipeline [src/master.py](src/master.py)
+(which supercedes the older [src/master.bash](src/master.bash) script):

 1. Download the latest XML and TXT dumps from ClinVar FTP.
 2. Parse the XML file using [src/parse_clinvar_xml.py](src/parse_clinvar_xml.py) to extract fields of interest into a flat file.